vaishak236/vaishak236/README.md

 # Hello, I'm Vaishak Harish 👋

 🎓 **Educational Background**
-- Master of Science in Biomedical Engineering from Carnegie Mellon University
+- Master of Science in Biomedical Engineering from Carnegie Mellon University, Pittsburgh, PA, USA
 - Bachelor of Engineering in Medical Electronics from BMS College of Engineering, Bangalore, India

 🔬 **Research Interests**